ARCHER2-HPC/archer2-website/_posts/2025-10-15-newsletter.md

 ## ARCHER2 Celebration of Science 2026

 We are pleased to announce that [ARCHER2 Celebration of Science 2026](https://www.archer2.ac.uk/community/events/celebration-of-science-2026/) will take place on the 19th - 20th March 2026 in Edinburgh at South Hall, The University of Edinburgh.

-Registration will be opened in October 2025 and further details will be available soon.
+Please **[register here](https://forms.office.com/e/bYHMcP8KLc)** to participate.
+The event is in-person and there is no registration fee.

+### What to expect at ARCHER2 Celebration of Science

+ARCHER2 Celebration of Science is annual event that brings together the ARCHER2 user community to celebrate their scientific achievements on ARCHER2.
+You can explore the [highlights of previous events here]({{ base-url }}/community/events/#previous-events) and view the science showcased in the previous years.

+The two-day programme of ARCHER2 Celebration of Science 2026 will include:

+-    **Invited talks**: a variety of talks from the invited speakers highlighting their impactful research using ARCHER2.

+-    **Poster programme**: a platform for the ARCHER2 community to present and discuss their successes delivered on ARCHER2 through the lightning talks and the poster session.
+A Best Poster Prize will be awarded. - [Call for Posters]({{ base-url }}/community/events/celebration-of-science-2026#call-for-posters) is now open!

+-    **Keynote**: the keynote will be given by Professor Mark Parsons, Director of EPCC.

+-    **Panel Session**: focuses on key topics for the ARCHER2 and UK research community.

+-    **ARCHER2 User Forum**: learn about the latest service updates and engage directly with the ARCHER2 team.

+-    **Diversity Session**: an interactive session to discuss the equality, diversity and inclusion challenges related to the delivery of HPC services.

+[Registration](https://forms.office.com/e/bYHMcP8KLc), and [Call for posters]({{ base-url }}/community/events/celebration-of-science-2026#call-for-posters) are open now.
+[Full details here ](https://www.archer2.ac.uk/community/events/celebration-of-science-2026/)

 ## Green software use on HPC